Yamaha Royal Star Venture: Mechanical

 The drive package on the Royal Star Venture includes a liquid-cooled 1294 cc (referred to as 1,300 cc) V4 engine fed by four carburetors - one per cylinder - primed by a manually operated push-pull choke.
 It has four valves per cylinder, overhead camshafts, and shim-over bucket valves.
 Bore x stroke is 79 × 66 mm with a compression ratio of 10:1.
 The five-speed, overdrive transmission is part of the engine case and the engine and transmission share the same oil.
 The drive shaft and final drive assembly are built into the left side of the double-sided swing arm.
 Swing arm motion is damped by a mono shock mounted in the center of the frame.
 The clutch is of the wet plate design and is hydraulically activated by the left hand lever.

 The gear selection lever is mounted on the left side and is the rocker (heel-and-toe) style, sitting above a spring-loaded, hinged foot board.
 The rear brake pedal on the opposite (right) side also sits above a spring-loaded, hinged foot board.
 There are foot boards fitted for the pillion passenger that are also hinged but not spring-loaded, so they can be upright when not in use or dropped to the horizontal position for riding.

 The front brakes are two-piston design, while the single rear caliper houses four pistons.
 Both front brakes are activated by the right hand lever.
 The rear brake is activated by the foot pedal on the right.

 A few minor changes have been made for the 2001 and later year models.
 The trunk bottom of the 1999 model had a tendency to crack, and the antennae could come loose and fall off.
 Both issues were fixed as warranty claims.

 Shock absorber design was changed slightly in 2005 to incorporate an elevated vent tube to prevent oil loss in the event of a tip-over.
-The factory-fitted mono shock has three-way dampening, using a combination of internal coil spring, air and hydraulic fluid (oil).
+The factory-fitted mono shock has three-way damping, using a combination of internal coil spring, air and hydraulic fluid (oil).
 Air pressure is used to adjust the mono shock depending on the load at any time.
 The mono shock is a sealed unit and not able to be repaired or re-built if it fails.
 Such failures after relatively low mileage were common-place in early years and were replaced under warranty.
 Third party, after-market replacement units are popular with owners despite the fact they are more expensive than original (OEM), as they are serviceable and can be re-built if necessary.